 So, now that you can find the stuff (more info on where to shop for hand sanitizer online ahead), it's time for a quick refresh on the most important questions when it comes to hand sanitizer.
 Namely, when and how often should you be using it?
 And how effective is hand sanitizer really when it comes to coronavirus?
 Ahead, experts answer these questions about hand sanitizer and more.
 (And FYI, there really is a "right" way to apply it.)

 How Does Hand Sanitizer Work?

+The magic number to look for?
 “Alcohol solutions containing 60 to 95 percent alcohol are the most effective,” Dr. Romero says, adding that these hand sanitizers usually carry a water component that also helps to break down the viral and/or bacterial germs on your hands.
-However, their effect is short-lived — two minutes to be exact.
-That means by the time your hand sanitizer dries, you basically need to reapply it again to kill new germs.

-Again, you should only use hand sanitizer if soap and water are not available, Dr. Wojewoda says.
-“You should wash your hands before, during, and after preparing food, before eating, after taking care of someone who is sick, after using the toilet (or taking care of someonewho went to the bathroom), after blowing your nose, coughing or sneezing, taking care of pets, and touching garbage,” she says.
+“You should wash your hands before, during, and after preparing food, before eating, after taking care of someone who is sick, after using the toilet (or taking care of someone who went to the bathroom), after blowing your nose, coughing or sneezing, taking care of pets, and touching garbage,” she says.
 (Makes the world sound gross, right?)

 Do Natural Hand Sanitizers Work?

 Traditional, alcohol-based hand sanitizers like Purell aren't your only option anymore; some are made with thymol, a botanical oil with natural antimicrobial properties, or with topical antibacterial and antiseptic agents like benzalkonium chloride and cetrimonium chloride.